 Lifestyle changes can yield dramatic benefits.
-In more than 100 studies published over the last 30 years, the Pritikin Program has been found to lower virtually all modifiable risk factors for a heart attack, including LDL cholesterol, total cholesterol, triglyceride fats, and inflammatory markers like C-reactive protein, as well as high blood pressure, Type 2 diabetes, and excess weight.
+In more than 100 studies published over the last 35 years, the Pritikin Program has been found to lower virtually all modifiable risk factors for a heart attack, including LDL cholesterol, non-HDL cholesterol, triglyceride fats, and inflammatory markers like C-reactive protein, as well as high blood pressure, type 2 diabetes, and excess weight.

 Daily exercise and a diet that focuses on fiber-rich, unrefined carbohydrates like fruits, vegetables, beans, and whole grains are the hallmarks of the Pritikin Program.
 The program also substantially cuts down on heart-damaging saturated fats, trans fats, and dietary cholesterol.

-Heart disease is virtually absent in cultures that eat fiber-rich plant-based diets like the Pritikin Program, such as the Tarahumara Indians of northern Mexico, the Papua Highlanders of New Guinea, and the people of rural China.
-In fact, noted Dr. Colin Campbell of Cornell University in his recently published book on his research in the 1990s of the dietary habits of China, hundreds of thousands of rural Chinese go for years without a single documented heart attack.
+Heart disease is virtually absent in cultures that eat fiber-rich, plant-based diets like Pritikin’s, such as the Tarahumara Indians of northern Mexico and the people of rural China.
+Noted Dr. Colin Campbell of Cornell University in his book The China Study, which details his research in the 1990s on the dietary habits of China, hundreds of thousands of rural Chinese lived for years without a single documented heart attack.

 Yes.
-Several renowned scientists, including Dean Ornish of University of California, San Francisco, and Caldwell B. Esselstyn at the Cleveland Clinic Foundation, have found that plaques are stabilized and are even reversed when heart patients adopt lifestyle changes similar to the Pritikin Program.
+Several scientists, including Caldwell B. Esselstyn at the Cleveland Clinic Foundation, have found that plaques are stabilized, and actually shrink, when heart patients adopt lifestyle changes similar to the Pritikin Program.

-Summarized Dr. Esselstyn in Preventive Cardiology in 2001: "Compelling data from nutritional studies, population surveys, and interventional studies support the effectiveness of a plant-based diet and aggressive lipid [cholesterol]-lowering to arrest, prevent, and selectively reverse heart disease.
+Summarized Dr. Esselstyn in Preventive Cardiology : “Compelling data from nutritional studies, population surveys, and interventional studies support the effectiveness of a plant-based diet and aggressive lipid [cholesterol]-lowering to arrest, prevent, and selectively reverse heart disease.
 In essence, this is an offensive strategy.”